ConverCity/ConverCity/readme.md

 ## Convercity
-### A 311 Converstaion Platform
+### An SMS 311 Conversation Platform

-### Employed Techology
+### Employed Technology

 #### [Larvel PHP Framework](http://laravel.com)

-While in the hackathon/prototype mindset we used Laravel to provide a rapid development environmenet where we could rely heavily on it's MVC framework and RESTful controller methodology.
+While in the hackathon/prototype mindset we used Laravel to provide a rapid development environment where we could rely heavily on its MVC framework and RESTful controller methodology.

 #### [Twilio](https://www.twilio.com/)